Floodwaters from Yellowstone surge through eastern Montana - NewsBreak

 “We certainly know that climate change is causing more natural disasters, more fires, bigger fires and more floods and bigger floods,” said Robert Manning, a retired University of Vermont professor of environment and natural resources, “These things are going to happen, and they’re going to happen probably a lot more intensely.”

+Closure of the northern part of the park will keep visitors from features that include Tower Fall, Mammoth Hot Springs and the Lamar Valley, which is known for viewing wildlife such as bears and wolves.

+The rains hit just as area hotels filled up in recent weeks with summer tourists.
+More than 4 million visitors were tallied by the park last year.
+The wave of tourists doesn’t abate until fall, and June is typically one of Yellowstone’s busiest months.

-Montana Gov. Greg Gianforte, a Republican, has faced criticism from Democrats and members of the public for being out of the country during the disaster.
+Montana Gov. Greg Gianforte, a Republican, has faced criticism from Democrats and members of the public for being out of the country during the historical flooding.

 “Before flooding began in south-central Montana, Governor Gianforte left the country late last week on a long-scheduled personal trip with the first lady,” the governor’s spokesperson Brooke Stroyke said in a statement Wednesday.
 “He is returning early and and as quickly as possible.”